avalanche-foundation/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 Performing transaction execution after consensus sequencing allows the usage of consensus artifacts in execution.
 This unblocks some additional future improvements:

-1. Exposing a realtime VRF during transaction execution.
+1. Exposing a real-time VRF during transaction execution.
 2. Using an encrypted mempool to reduce front-running.

 This ACP does not introduce these, but some form of asynchronous execution is required to correctly implement them.